 Harsher substances that require medical detox may call for a longer stay at an inpatient facility.
 Substances such as alcohol require close monitoring to avoid potentially fatal consequences.
 Addiction to heroin may mean that you need to begin a regimen of methadone in order to satisfy your bodily craving without feeling the effects of withdrawal from this illegal substance.
 A medical detox program may take longer in that case.

 Many individuals struggle with addiction to multiple substances when they start treatment.
 If you’re wondering how long does detox take when you’re addicted to multiple substances, the answer may vary depending on those substances.
 Many individuals require dual diagnosis treatment to assist with addiction to multiple substances or to assist with addiction that occurs in tandem with mental illness.

 Often times, it’s the habits surrounding an addiction that will cause abuse of multiple substances to occur.
 Breaking down these habits is one of the first things that a good treatment facility will help you accomplish.
 Once that’s done, you will build healthy habits that allow you a life of sobriety.
 Detox may not take any longer regardless of how many substances you’ve been abusing.
 If you stick to your program and focus on the end goal, you’ll get better.

-Serenity House Detox offers premier detox treatment for men and women in Fort Lauderdale and West Palm Beach, Florida.
-With staff who are focused on total-body wellness, Serenity House Detox utilizes evidence-based treatment techniques that have been proven to be effective for drug detox.
+Serenity House Detox & Recovery offers premier detox treatment for men and women in Fort Lauderdale and Jupiter, Florida.
+With staff who are focused on total-body wellness, Serenity House Detox & Recovery utilizes evidence-based treatment techniques that have been proven to be effective for drug detox.
 The following programs are available at this detox facility: